 There are, however, areas where improvements are needed including in reducing food waste and continuing to reduce emissions and the production of greenhouse gases like methane, he said.

 Ongoing efforts in California to reduce the emissions of gases like methane demonstrate one way to progress, he said.
+That state matched industry funds in trying to tackle methane emissions reduction.

 Dairy production and reducing methane